-The atomic force microscope (AFM) is a scanning probe imaging instrument that allows 3D reconstruction and topography measurements of samples.
+The Atomic Force Microscope (AFM) is a scanning probe imaging instrument that allows 3D reconstruction and topography measurements of samples.
 It also allows the investigation of physical properties of materials.
 The typical contact radius of an AFM probe is in the order of few nanometres but operation employing the colloid probe technique involves a sensor which replaces the tip with a micron sized bead.

 Horizontal resolution, limited by the contact radius of the probe, is of the order of a few nanometres, while vertical resolution can be routinely attained in the sub-nanometre domain.
 Its sensors can detect interaction forces down to 10-12 Newtons.